One Little River, The Story of the Connetquot River: Millionaire-Sportsmen’s Paradise; by Robert Graham Giffen, 2016 (Shires Press)

 My cousin worked at one of the “Camps” in the Adirondacks which got me even more intrigued and I had two Aunts who took care of children of the privileged and traveled from city penthouse to country estate to southern escape.
 Today I live in view of where Vanderbilt parked his yacht.

 More to the point, I learned at an early age from my father, who knew the keepers of these estates through the local hardware stores they shopped in, that this is what it means to be rich and powerful.
-He showed me the Southside Sportsmen’s Club as we drove by on Sunrise Highway on our way to the blue collar version of hunting birds with the citizens of the east end.
+He showed me the Southside Sportsmen’s Club as we drove by on Sunrise Highway heading to the blue collar version of hunting birds with the citizens of the east end.
 He also told me of the private clubs’ trout waters, both here and upstate.
 “Plenty of fish in there” he would say, as we drove by looking for public access.

 So I have had a lifelong fascination for the homes and recreation of the rich and famous.
-When New York State bought the Southside Sportsmen’s Club (Connetquot River State Park) as well as the Wyandanch Club (Caleb Smith State Park) and the County secured Suffolk Club at Fire Place property from the Hard family (Southaven and the Carmans River) it was like a dream come true.
+When New York State bought the Southside Sportsmen’s Club (Connetquot River State Park) as well as the Wyandanch Club (Caleb Smith State Park) and the County secured the Suffolk Club at Fire Place property from the Hard family (Southaven and the Carmans River) it was like a dream come true.

 By the mid 1970’s we the people could wander through these preserves for the first time in over 100 years.
 Those of you who have read Letters to Mack and my Blog know the love I have for these places and also know that I thank the Robber Barons of old for keeping them for us.
 Without those men of privilege none of these paradises would have survived the post war building boom.